pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 )
 ```

 It is important to note something here.
-In the Container resource, we are
+In the `Container` resource, we are
-referencing `baseImageName` from the `image` resource.
+referencing `baseImageName` from the `Image` resource.
 Pulumi now knows there is
-a dependency between these two resources, and will know to create the
+a dependency between these two resources and will know to create the
-`container` resource _after_ the image resource.
+`Container` resource _after_ the `Image` resource.
 Another dependency to note is
 that the `backend_container` depends on the `mongo_container`.
 If we tried to
 run `pulumi up` without the `mongo_container` running, we would get an error
 message.

 The backend container also requires environment variables to connect to the
 mongo container and set the node environment for Express.js.
 These are set in
 `./app/backend/src/.env`.
-Like before we can set them using `pulumi config`.
+Like before we can set them using `pulumi config` on
+the command line:

 ```bash
 pulumi config set mongo_host mongodb://mongo:27017